1. Are there any other documentary filmmaking programs like the Institute?

 The Institute offers a substantial internship program that is available to all program participants.
 Indeed, we recommend that to most fully benefit from the Institute experience, that you participate in an internship.

 Internship placement begins in January and interns can expect to serve 15-20 hours per week and continuing through May 1.
-Interns have been successfully placed at National Geographic Television, Discovery Communications, WETA, as well as with many highly experienced independent filmmakers.
+Interns have been successfully placed at National Geographic Television, The Kennedy Center, WETA, as well as with many highly experienced independent filmmakers.

 7. Are there event/networking opportunities through the program?